-This joint venture between Mid and East Antrim Borough Council and Antrim and Newtownabbey Borough Council would see the development of a 5km urban greenway linking Greenisland to both, Monkstown and to the Coast Road A2 cycle track, which leads to the Belfast and toward Carrickfergus.
-A feasibility study was completed for the two Councils by Sustrans in March 2017 and submitted to the Dfl for consideration for future funding.
+This proposal would see the development of a 5km urban greenway linking Greenisland to both, Monkstown and to the Coast Road A2 cycle track, which leads to Belfast and toward Carrickfergus.
+A feasibility study was completed by Sustrans in March 2017 and resulted in Mid and East Antrim Borough Council being one of only three local authorities to receive funding to develop a fully worked up project bid.
 This proposed route would be very well used, being in an urban area and linking to local facilities including Greenisland Train Station.
 Immediate action is required to ensure current housing developments incorporate the greenway into their works.